ingo777/generator-icengbp/README.md

 * Replaced the "module" sub generator with "controller"

 ## Todo
-* Fix tests for TypeScript.
-I havn't been able to fix that yet.
-* I would like to add Gulp support for the build process.
 * Enable automatic download of typed definition files for TypeScript (it works but because of some breaking changes in the angular.d.ts file resently where ng was renamed to angular you have to make som manual changes everytime they get updated.
-Check the gruntfile.js for enabling it again, I just commented out the task in the build task)

 ## Quick Start
 Install generator-icengbp from npm, run: